 As an Amazon Associate we earn from qualifying purchases.

-What types of tea work best in this Yixing teapot?
+What kind of tea works best in it?

 As an Amazon Associate we earn from qualifying purchases.